In today’s competitive global environment, employers are increasingly selective in their search for competent accounting and finance professionals.

 Once these are completed, students then work full time on the project and write a Business Report in Accounting based on this.
 This 8000-10000 word Business Report is an opportunity to apply the techniques and insights presented in the programme and apply them to a particular problem area.

-Students who wish to apply for a higher degree should have a good honours degree from the UK or equivalent internationally recognised qualification, in a relevant subject such as finance, accounting, economics, mathematics, engineering or any mathematically based natural science discipline.
-Students must have studied at least 60 credits in accounting within their first degree.
-Consideration will be given to those applicants holding a good second class honours degree.
+Students who wish to apply for a higher degree should have a good honours degree from the UK (minimum 2:2) or equivalent internationally recognised qualifications in a finance, accounting, economics, business, mathematics or engineering related discipline, with at least 60 credits in accounting related modules.

 Applicants without an honours degree may also be considered on the basis of work experience, professional qualifications and the relevance of the programme to their current professional role.